-(1) A. J. Henderson is Chair of NACE TG 420 for VIA-NF standard test methods, and Vice Chair of TG 215.
-He is also Vice-Chairman of they symposium on VCI and rust preventive inhibitors sponsored (TEG-093X).
+(1) A. J. Henderson is Chair of NACE TG 420 for VIA-NF standard test methods and Vice-Chair of TG 215.
+He is also Vice-Chairman of the symposium on VCI and rust preventive inhibitors sponsored (TEG-093X).
 He is also Chairman of the sponsoring NACE committee on VCI (TEG-093X Technical Exchange Group)

 “New Technology for Vapor Corrosion Inhibiting (VCI) Transparent Plastic Packaging Combined with Acid-gas Scavenging (AGS)”

 Authors: Donald A. Kubik, Barbara Nygaard, A. James Henderson